 The learning outcomes enable teachers to have meaningful group discussion before, during and after the dance games.

-Delving deeper into the game and what impact it has on your students’ ideas, skill development and general learning ensures that even the fun part of the class is utilizing the minimal amount of time dance teachers have in the classroom.
+Delving deeper into the game and what impact it has on your students’ ideas, skill development and general learning ensures the games value.
+This means that even the fun part of the class is utilizing the time dance teachers have in their classroom.

 Many dance games are accessible for beginner dancers as well as being challenging for the more experienced members of your class.
-There are no set rules with any of these games, and you need to adapt them as you would with any dance activity or learning experience to meet the needs of your students.
+There are no set rules with any of these games.
+You need to adapt them as you would with any dance activity or learning experience, to meet the needs of your students.